 If the situation cannot be rectified, the graduate advisor will send justification for the dismissal to the GSBS Office.
 If warranted, the GSBS Office will notify the student in writing of the grounds for dismissal and the date when the dismissal will be effective.
 This will normally be the end of the semester in which the student is enrolled, but the circumstances of the dismissal will be important in determining this date.

-Students may appeal their dismissal by following the procedures outlined in the Graduate Student Complaint Policy.
+Students may appeal their dismissal by following the procedures outlined in the Student Handbook - Code of Professional Conduct.